finos/rune-dsl/documentation/rosetta-modelling-component.md

 annotation deprecated: <"Marks a type, function or enum as deprecated and will be removed/replaced.">
 ```

-An annotation can be added to a Rosetta Type or attribute by enclosing the name of the annotation in square brackets.
+Annotation names must be unique across a model.
+The Rosetta DSL naming convention is to use a (lower) camelCase.
+It is also possible to associate attributes to an annotation: see [metadata](#meta-data-and-reference) example.

+Once an annotation is defined, model components can be annotated with its name and chosen attribute, if any, in between square brackets `[..]`.

 ## Meta-Data and Reference